Zbeyer/trf/Books/Jonah.md

 _If God said get up and go to Hamas, or Hesbolah, or the CCP would you go?_

 If Jonah went one of two things would happen: either he'd be killed by the assyrians in a brutal and public way or God would have mercy on them.
 Jonah was watching his own countrymen turn from God, there was a reason to want to stay and preach where he was.
 Jonah wanted to preach repentence where he was at.
 Not in some foreign land.
+Certainly not in Assyria.

 ## Jonah 1
 Jonah is called, and rejects the call.